 - 95. Complainant performed some clean-up of the lab following her third email.
 This clean-up included labeling the chemicals that were left out in the lab. - 96.
 Ms. Berry was in a meeting at the time Complainant sent the 1:38 p.m. email.
 Ms. Berry left her meeting upon receiving the email and contacted Complainant by phone. - 97.
 Complainant was emotional during the phone conversation with Ms. Berry.
 Complainant was hysterical and crying.
 Complainant was having a hard time talking.
 Ms. Berry spoke with Complainant for 5 to 10 minutes.
-Complainant informed Ms. Berry that Complainant was having a Complainant informed Ms. Berry chemicals were left out in the lab.
-Ms. Berry attempted to help Complainant brainstorm ideas of what Complainant could do to solve the situation.
+Complainant informed Ms. Berry that Complainant was having a complainant for 5 to 10 minutes.
+Complainant informed Ms. Berry that Complainant was having a complainant could do to solve the situation.
 Ms. Berry discussed with Complainant if she was able to clean up the chemicals in the lab before leaving.
-Complainant felt that was not an option and Complainant really needed to take a break.
-Complainant further informed Ms. Berry that she needed to leave the lab in an unsafe condition.
-Ms. Berry discussed with Complainant that Complainant needed to lock the lab and notify anyone with access to the lab it was in an unsafe condition.
+Complainant further informed Ms. Berry discussed with Complainant further informed Ms. Berry that she needed to leave the lab in an unsafe condition.
+Ms. Berry discussed with access to the lab it was in an unsafe condition.
 Ms. Berry and Complainant further discussed that Complainant was then going to take a 30-minute break and return to clean-up the lab. - 98.
 At 2:01 p.m., Complainant sent Dr. Young a fourth email and copied Molly Berry.
 Complainant wrote, "I just talked with Molly and she has let me know that it is okay to take a break and come back to the lab to make it safe and cleanup this afternoon.
 I will be taking a 1hr break for lunch now and will return at 3pm." - 99.
 Complainant then took a break. - 100.
 Complainant did not notify individuals with access to the lab about the lab's condition. - 101.
 Complainant left out labeled and closed carboys (jugs) with .1M Ethyl Acetate (fire hazard high rating), .1M Sodium Hydroxide (health hazard high rating), and Deionized Water. - 102.
 Deionized Water is tap water. - 103.
 Complainant did not clean the reactor and pH probe.
 The reactor and pH probe had reactants on them.